davea42/libdwarf-regressiontests/README.md

     > No DWARF information present in C:/msys64/davea/home/admin/dwarf/regressiontests/Celik/crash_elfio

-The 'davea' is because C:/msys64/davea (or C:\msys64\davea  in normal use in Windows) is the directory we had msys2 (mingw64) installed in.
+The 'davea' is because C:/msys64/davea (or C:\msys64\davea  in normal use in Windows) is the directory we had Msys2 (mingw64) installed in.
 For this we attempt to replace 'C:/msys64/davea/home/admin' with '$HOME'

+Msys2 or Windows seems to transform filenames that are full paths like /home/admin  (passed in from a shell script) to prefix with C:/msys64/davea always.
+That is awkward.

-In libdwarf-code/src/bin/dwarfdump/dwarfdump.c see homeify() .
+In libdwarf-code/src/bin/dwarfdump/dwarfdump.c see homeify().
+See libdwarf-code/src/bin/dwarfdump/dd_sanitized.c
 In libdwarf-code/test/canonicalpath.py and
 libdwarf-code/test/test_transformpath.py
-we address similar issues (not quite the same though!).
+we address this sort of issue.
+The meson option -Dregressiontesting is important.

 We eliminate another set of mismatches (run time failures) by compiling